OpenNebula/docs/source/deployment/open_cloud_host_setup/monitoring.rst

         `-- status
             `-- state.rb

-The pupose of each directory is described in the following table:
+The purpose of each directory is described in the following table:

 +------------------+------------------------------------------------------------------------------------------------------------------+---------------------+
 | Directory        | Purpose                                                                                                          | Update Frequency    |